erdiucar/extension_method_usage/README.md

 # extension_method_usage
- Create an extension method using Random class and use it.
+ Create an extension method and use it.